The True Face of Super-DOMAs:

 Daniel R. Pinello

-Joan's nearest blood relation was a brother in Minnesota, who arrived at the Wisconsin coroner's office five hours later.
+Joan's nearest blood relation was a brother in another state, who arrived at the Michigan coroner's office five hours later.
 Only then did Linda learn that Joan had died.
 Moreover, the coroner wouldn't release Joan's body for Linda to have it moved to a funeral home.
 The brother alone had the right to dispose of Joan's remains.

-Furthermore, the 2006 constitutional amendment prevented Linda (who worked part-time because of disability) from receiving Joan's pension at the University.
+Furthermore, the 2004 constitutional amendment prevented Linda (who worked part-time because of disability) from receiving Joan's pension at the university.
 Nor did Linda have legal standing to sue the drunk driver for Joan's wrongful death.
 Linda was left destitute.

 2. John and Dave have lived as a couple in suburban Atlanta for nine years.
 In 2007, John, 39, adopted then nine-year-old Bob.
 The adoption attorney said that a second-parent adoption of Bob by Dave, 35, was unavailable because of Georgia's 2004 Super-DOMA.
 So the boy has John's last name, which is different from Dave's.
 John works full time, while Dave is a stay-at-home dad, with the principal responsibility to raise Bob.
 As a matter of Peach State constitutional law, however, not only is Dave a legal stranger to his life partner John, but Dave can never be Bob's permanent legal guardian.